-Armidale Regional and Glen Innes Severn Councils and Councillors are aware the detractors and supporters over a long period and hence 11 months ago, both moving (with vast majority councillor support) to endorse the development of the trail.
+Armidale Regional and Glen Innes Severn Councils and Councillors are aware of the detractors and supporters over a long period and hence 11 months ago, both moving (with vast majority Councillor support), to endorse the development of the trail.

-The next major task is to consult with all the landholders along the Armidale to Black Mountain and Ben Lomond to Glen Innes section of the trail to address any concerns they may have.
+The next major task is to consult with all the landholders along the Ben Lomond to Glen Innes section of the trail to address any concerns they may have.
 It is anticipated that allowing them to continue grazing right up to the boundary of the rail trail, along with the Biosecurity Plan developed for the rail trail, plus the Local Land Services Biosecurity Plan for Crown Corridors will address most concerns.
-Landholders along these remaining sections will be consulted during the first half of 2020.
+Landholders along these remaining sections will be consulted during the first half of 2021.